Directory Connector

 You implement a Directory Connector API and configure FoxIDs with its base URL and secret.

-The API has a base URL and three endpoints:
+The API has a base URL and four endpoints:

 • authentication validates a user's current password.